Moving House in Australia: A Complete Timeline and Checklist product guide

 - Online shopping accounts (Amazon, eBay, food delivery apps — update saved delivery addresses to avoid misdirected parcels)

-The temptation after a move is to unpack everything immediately.
+The temptation after a move is to unpack everything at once.
 Resist it.
-A phased unpacking approach reduces overwhelm and ensures the most important spaces — bedroom, bathroom, kitchen — are functional first.
+A phased approach reduces overwhelm and ensures the most important spaces are functional from day one.

 Priority unpacking order:

-- Bedding and bedroom — you need to sleep well from night one
+- Bedding and bedroom — you need to sleep well from night one; everything else can wait

 - Bathroom essentials — toiletries, towels, medications

 Change the locks or have a locksmith rekey the property.
-You have no way of knowing how many copies of the previous keys exist.
+You have no way of knowing how many copies of the previous keys exist, and your peace of mind is worth that investment.

 Introduce yourself to immediate neighbours.
 In Australian apartment and townhouse complexes, this also means reviewing any body corporate or owners corporation rules that may affect how you use your space.

-- Australians spend around 147 hours planning and completing a move ; spreading tasks across an eight-week window prevents last-minute compression and reduces errors.
+- Australians spend around 147 hours planning and completing a move.
+Spreading tasks across an eight-week window prevents last-minute pressure and reduces the chance of things falling through the cracks.

 - Failing to update your electoral roll address within 21 days of moving can be considered an offence, meaning you could receive a fine — this is one of several legally required post-move notifications Australians must complete.

-- Australia Post's mail redirection service forwards letters and parcels from your old address to your new one for periods of 1, 3, 6, or 12 months — apply at least two weeks before your move date.
+- Australia Post's mail redirection service forwards letters and parcels from your old address to your new one for 1, 3, 6, or 12 months — apply at least two weeks before your move date to make sure everything's in place.

-- For pets, try not to release them in the new house until it's as quiet as possible, and for cats, confine them to one room for a couple of days with familiar items and spend plenty of time with them.
+- For pets, hold off releasing them into the new house until it's quiet, and for cats, confine them to one room for a couple of days with familiar items and spend plenty of time with them while they adjust.

 Conclusion

-A well-executed move is not the result of luck — it is the result of systematic planning applied in the right sequence.
-By working through each phase of this timeline, from the eight-week declutter and removalist booking through to the post-move administrative obligations unique to Australia, you transform a notoriously stressful event into a manageable project with clear milestones.
+A well-executed move isn't a matter of luck — it comes down to planning applied in the right sequence, with the right support alongside you.
+Working through each phase of this timeline, from the eight-week declutter and removalist booking through to the post-move administrative obligations unique to Australia, turns what can feel like an overwhelming event into a manageable project with clear, achievable milestones.

-This checklist is designed to work in concert with the other guides in this series.
+This checklist works in concert with the other guides in this series.
 If you're still deciding which type of removalist service you need, start with Local vs. Interstate vs. International Removals: Which Service Do You Need?.
 If you're moving a business rather than a home, see Office and Commercial Removals in Australia: What Businesses Need to Know.
-And if cost is your primary concern, our guide How Much Do Removalists Cost in Australia? provides current benchmark pricing across all move types and home sizes.
+And if cost is your primary concern, How Much Do Removalists Cost in Australia? provides current benchmark pricing across all move types and home sizes.

 References